 A pretty gruesome little dish made up of stewed cows feet and head.
 It was once a winter comfort food but is now considered a delicacy.
 I’m sure it’s fine, so long as you don’t mind that grinning skull staring at you through its cold dead eyes.

-5. Tuna eyeball – Japan
+5. Tuna Eyeballs – Japan

 Although it sounds nasty, apparently it’s rather tame, tasting pretty similar to squid or octopus.
 None of the gunk you’d normally associate with slicing up eyeballs then?

-6. Black pudding (Blood Sausage) – Africa, Americas, Asia, Europe
+6. Black Pudding (Blood Sausage) – Africa, Americas, Asia, Europe

 Pretty widely available, really.
 Still, there are a large number of people who find the idea revolting.
 And silly people they are as the finished product is tasty.
 Congealed blood cooked up with various natural flavourings, thickening agents like suet and breadcrumbs and stuffed into a sausage skin – lush!